mehulsudrik2310/mosaic/README.md

 When you launch training, a diffusion model checkpoint will be generated epoch-wise only if the current loss is lower than the previous one.

 For avoiding OOM and faster training, it's recommended to use a V100 GPU at least.
-We used an RTX8000.

 **Note**: For the scope of the project, only the diffusion model is fine-tuned.
 The VAE and the text encoder are kept frozen.